New Demonstration Video Shows You Only Have 3 Minutes to Escape a Home Fire

 Oct.
-5, 2020 (Columbia, Maryland) – For Fire Prevention Month, taking place in October, UL Firefighter Safety Research Institute (FSRI) has released a video to demonstrate the remarkable speed of a home fire and encourage people to adopt critical fire safety behaviors to give them more time to respond and escape in the event of a fire.
+5, 2020 (Columbia, Md.) – For Fire Prevention Month, taking place in October, UL Firefighter Safety Research Institute (FSRI) has released a video to demonstrate the remarkable speed of a home fire and encourage people to adopt critical fire safety behaviors to give them more time to respond and escape in the event of a fire.
 In addition to the video, UL FSRI also released the results of its annual fire safety survey demonstrating the need for more awareness among the general public around the issue of fire safety.

 The new video shows a room becoming unlivable in just three minutes, underscoring the need to get out quickly and calling on consumers to take three life-saving steps to protect themselves in the event of a home fire: